-Yet, if evolution is true—meaning, humans evolved from primitive ancestors, who in turn evolved from more primitive hominids still.
-For that idea to hold any water, each and every one of these things must somehow be explained as having arisen naturalistically.
-Rule out a divine origin, as many people are intent on doing, and one must jump through hoops to give some sort of scientific-sounding story for how self-aware, intelligent, inventive humans evolved.
+According to evolutionary thinking, humans evolved from primitive ancestors, who in turn evolved from more primitive hominids still.
+For that idea to hold any water, each and every one of these talents and abilities must somehow be explained as having arisen naturalistically.
+Rule out a divine origin, as many people are intent on doing, and one must jump through hoops to come up with a scientific-sounding story, explaining how self-aware, intelligent, inventive humans evolved.
 Such a belief seems little different from blind faith, which ironically is often how evolutionists try to characterise biblical creationists.
 Let us take a closer look at the case for the evolution of dazzling human cognition, creativity, and skill.

 Dating the dawn of human brilliance

-“The hand crafted by evolution to grasp a tree branch pre-adapted us for holding the shaft of a club, an axe, a pen, and ultimately the stick of a jet plane.”16
+“The hand crafted by evolution to grasp a tree branch pre-adapted us for holding the shaft of a club, an axe, a pen, and ultimately the stick of a jet plane” (emphasis added).17

 But is that true?
-If Dartnell is right, there must be logical, scientifically discernible clues which would help us to see how the capacity for such a high degree of tactile precision and dexterity was built into the human genome, step-by-tiny-step (i.e. by virtue of random DNA mutations), when it could have been of no use to our ‘primitive ancestors’.
+If Dartnell is right, there must be logical, scientifically discernible clues which would help us to understand how the capacity for such a high degree of tactile precision and dexterity was built into the human genome, step-by-tiny-step (i.e. by virtue of random DNA mutations), when it could have been of no use to our ‘primitive ancestors’.

 Later on in the book, Lewis Dartnell suggests some timings:

-“It took 3 million years from hominins making chipped stone tools for humans to smelt the first copper; yet we have progressed from the Iron Age to space flight in just 3,000 [years].”17
+“It took 3 million years from hominins making chipped stone tools for humans to smelt the first copper; yet we have progressed from the Iron Age to space flight in just 3,000 [years].”18